Nazism in the Americas: 21st century

 According to the Southern Poverty Law Center, the National Alliance had lost most of its members by 2020 but is still visible in the U.S. Other groups, such as Atomwaffen Division have taken its place.
 American Neo-Nazi groups have moved towards more decentralized organization and online social networks with a terroristic focus.
 In 2016, TV personality Tila Tequila declared herself a Nazi.

-In 2017, The white-nationalist Unite the Right rally took place in Charlottesville, Virginia.
-It was organized by, Richard B Spencer and Jason Kessler.
-Both of whom are followers of Neo-Nazism.
+In 2017, the white-nationalist Unite the Right rally took place in Charlottesville, Virginia.
+It was organized by Richard B Spencer and Jason Kessler, both of whom are followers of Neo-Nazism.
 In 2022, rapper Kanye West stated that he identified as a Nazi, praising the policies of Adolf Hitler.

 South America

 Inter-war period

-The National Socialist Movement of Chile (MNSCH), or el nacismo, formed in 1932.
+The National Socialist Movement of Chile (MNSCH), or el nacismo, was formed in 1932.
 It was founded by Carlos Keller Rueff and Jorge Gonzalez von Marees, both of German heritage, as well as Juan de Dios Valenzuela and Gustavo Vargas Molinare.
 The members were referred to as Nacistas and the party had a pyramid-structured hierarchy led by a Jefe.
-It also included shock troops called the TNA.
-The party lacked a militant stand on racial matters, unlike European Nazism, as the matter of racial purity was not important in Chile and was deemed counter to the national tradition.
+It also included shock troops called the TNA (Tropas Nacistas de Asalto).
 However, the MNSCH operated like many other fascist movements, with emphasis on totalitarianism, military values, elitism, hierarchy, discipline and the need for action.
 The MNSCH also held the view that the individual should serve the nation as a part of a higher organism needed for self-preservation, and the party advocated the need for a totalitarian, unified order akin to European Nazism.
 They deplored elections and declared themselves anti-democratic, anti-liberal, anti-Marxist, anti-conservative, anti-oligarchist, and anti-imperialist.

 World War II

-Some South American countries were opposed to the Axis powers and Nazism in Europe, especially after the bombing of Pearl Harbor in 1941.
+Some South American countries opposed the Axis powers and Nazism in Europe, especially after the bombing of Pearl Harbor in 1941.
 Others maintained that continuing economic relations with countries on both sides of the war would be beneficial.
-German, Italian, and Spanish influences were strong in Argentina due to a high number of immigrants.
-Fascist sentiments permeated the political and military spheres, especially after the Revolution of '43, a trend that continued during Perón's populist administration and eventually led to over 40 years of military dictatorship.
+Fascist sentiments permeated the political and military spheres, especially after the Revolution of '43.
+This trend continued during Perón's populist administration and eventually led to over 40 years of military dictatorship.
 There was opposition to the German community in Chile due to the 1938 Seguro Obrero massacre.
-The United States issued radio broadcasts and motion pictures during the war in order to generate and spread anti-fascist propaganda across Latin America.
+The United States issued radio broadcasts and motion pictures during the war to generate and spread anti-fascist propaganda across Latin America.